edsu/inkdroid.org/_posts/2016-10-23-materiality-and-sociality.md

 > we are witnessing the production of the social.
 That, at any rate, is a
 > possibility.
 The possibility that we explore here.

-I like the rhythm of the words here, and how it holds and turns the ideas around.
+I like the rhythm of the words here: how they hold and turn the ideas of material and social around, as if inspecting them.
 The use of the stories (electric cars, pasteurization, speak & spell games, World War 2 bunkers, Long Island parkway) are also really helpful because they help ground the philosophical discussion in particulars.
 They are also drawn from other work by Latour, Langdon Winner and Sherry Turkle which constellates their ideas.

 I hadn't run across the use of semiotics in my reading of practice theory yet...so that was a novel introduction.
 Perhaps it was trendier in the 90s when